ChorniyR/affine-cipher/README.md

 # affine-cipher
-    Python module, that ensure text encrypting and decrypting with affine cipher.
+    Python module, that ensure text encrypting and decrypting by affine cipher.

 # Short documentation